Open-Systems-Pharmacology/docs/part-4/model-building-components.md

 For **continuing our test project**, enter three molecules and name them "A", "B", and "C".
 Uncheck the checkbox ![Image](../assets/icons/Unchecked.png) **Stationary** for each molecule to allow transport processes.
 Set the **Default Start Amount** for molecule "A" to 50 µmol and leave "B" and "C" at the default, 0 µmol.
 It will be needed to practice in the next sections.
 {% endhint %}

-### Active Transporter Molecules‌
+### Active Transporter

 In addition to the molecules described so far, active transporter molecules and transport processes related to them can be created.
-Since their use requires

-that a spatial structure and neighborhoods have been created, they and the dependent active transport processes are described below in [Active Transporter Molecules](#active-transporter-molecules).
+Since their use requires that a spatial structure and neighborhoods have been created, they and the dependent active transport processes are described below in [Active Transporter Molecules](#active-transporter-molecules).

 ## Reactions‌